 The Company and Verily will develop certain next-generation atrial fibrillation ("AF") screening, detection, or monitoring products pursuant to the Development Agreement, which products will involve combining Verily and the Company's technology platforms and capabilities.
 Under the terms of the Development Agreement, the Company paid Verily an upfront fee of \$5.0 million in 2019.
 In addition, the Company has agreed to make additional payments to Verily up to an aggregate of \$12.75 million in milestone payments upon achievement of various development and regulatory milestones over the 24 months of the Development Agreement, which payments will be made in cash to Verily.
-During the year ended December 31, 2019 the Company achieved a milestone resulting in additional expense of \$1.0 million which was included in accounts payable as of December 31, 2019 and paid in the first quarter of 2020.
-No additional milestones were achieved during the three months ended March 31, 2020.
+During the year ended

+December 31, 2019 the Company achieved a milestone resulting in additional expense of \$1.0 million which was included in accounts payable as of December 31, 2019 and paid in the first quarter of 2020.
+During the nine months ended September 30, 2020, the Company achieved an additional milestone resulting in expense of \$3.0 million, which was paid in June 2020.